LibrePhotos/librephotos/apps/docs/_posts/contribution/0000-03-01-documentation.md

 * [macOS](https://jekyllrb.com/docs/installation/macos/)
 * [Other Linux](https://jekyllrb.com/docs/installation/other-linux/)

-Then, open the terminal (Command Prompt on Windows) and navigate to the repository:
+Then open the terminal (Command Prompt on Windows) and navigate to the repository:
 ```sh
 cd /path/to/folder
 ```